Kheexuan/DSP-Audio-Classification-Pipeline-/README.md

 </p>
 To better understand the audio, examining only the spectrogram and time-domain waveform was not sufficient, as these representations did not reveal a very clear distinguishing characteristic for this type of sound.
 This is because most of the frequency range tends to be activated, making the audio appear broad and noise-like rather than showing a distinct pattern.

-To address this, key audio features were extracted for further analysis.
+To address this, key audio features were extracted for further analysis such as the energy level and flatness.
 From this, it was observed that such sounds typically exhibit very low spectral flatness values, often below 0.01, and are mainly concentrated in the lower frequency range of approximately 0 to 600 Hz, as shown in the figure above.

 <p align="center">
 <img width="1243" height="484" alt="image" src="https://github.com/user-attachments/assets/cff048bc-7d25-48e1-bdb6-53da3a3a86c4" />